-- (a) In addition to any other funding authorized by these Regulations, the Board shall provide the grant amounts identified in (b) if all the following are met: - (1) The project includes energy efficiency components that conform to Subdivision (b) of Education Code Section 17077.35. - (2) The average energy efficiency score of all the buildings in the project, as determined by EnergyPro 3.1 or a similar computer program approved by the State Energy Resources Conservation and Development

-- Commission, exceeds the nonresidential building energy efficiency standards specified in Part 6 of Title 24 of the California Code of Regulations by at least 10 percent. - (3) The DSA has reviewed the proposed project and concurs with the percentage of energy efficiency that exceeds the nonresidential building energy efficiency standards specified in Part 6 of Title 24 of the California Code of Regulations. - (4) No portion of the project will be funded with funds made available from the Renewable Energy Program administered by the State Energy Resources Conservation and Development Commission. - (5) There are funds remaining in the Energy Efficiency Fund as prescribed in Section 1859.70.1 to apportion some or the entire additional grant provided in (b). - (b) An amount equal to the lesser of (b)(1) or (b)(2): - (1) The Modernization Grant multiplied by - (A) One percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 10 percent but less than 11 percent. - (B) Two percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 11 percent but less than 12 percent. - (C) Three percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 12 percent but less than 13 percent. - (D) Four percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 13 percent but less than 14 percent. - (E) Five percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 14 percent. - (2) The remaining funds available in the Energy Efficiency Account set aside for this Section.
+- (a) In addition to any other funding authorized by these Regulations, the Board shall provide the grant amounts identified in (b) if all the following are met: - (1) The project includes energy efficiency components that conform to Subdivision (b) of Education Code Section 17077.35. - (2) The average energy efficiency score of all the buildings in the project, as determined by EnergyPro 3.1 or a similar computer program approved by the State Energy Resources Conservation and Development Commission, exceeds the nonresidential building energy efficiency standards specified in Part 6 of Title 24 of the California Code of Regulations by at least 10 percent. - (3) The DSA has reviewed the proposed project and concurs with the percentage of energy efficiency that exceeds the nonresidential building energy efficiency standards specified in Part 6 of Title 24 of the California Code of Regulations. - (4) No portion of the project will be funded with funds made available from the Renewable Energy Program administered by the State Energy Resources Conservation and Development Commission. - (5) There are funds remaining in the Energy Efficiency Fund as prescribed in Section 1859.70.1 to apportion some or the entire additional grant provided in (b). - (b) An amount equal to the lesser of (b)(1) or (b)(2): - (1) The Modernization Grant multiplied by one percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is 10 percent, or by one percent plus 0.1 percent for each 0.1 percent increment of increased energy efficiency up to 14 percent.
+The multiplier may not exceed five percent. - (2) The remaining funds available in the Energy Efficiency Account set aside for this Section.